Quick API use examples

 -d '{"text":"backup ok 2026-04-26 03:00"}'

-The endpoint examples below use option A. The $MYNOTES_API_TOKEN in them is a shell-variable reference — leave the $ in.
+The endpoint examples below use option A. The $FRESHJOTS_TOKEN in them is a shell-variable reference — leave the $ in.
 Replacing the variable name with your literal token (e.g. $mn_realtoken) breaks the request because bash interprets $mn_realtoken as a different (undefined) variable.

 Create-or-append by filename